virtualgraham/community_walk_graph/README.md

 # Community Walk Graph

-An in-memory undirected graph for finding communities with random walks
+An in-memory undirected graph optimized for a specific random walk community search problem

 Written in Rust using pyo3 for use in Python